isagoya/astro-hananiawan-m2/src/pages/md/chapt05.md

  Gradually, an indescribable anger welled up in my chest.

-## The 31st Person to Pass the Exam
+## The 31st Person to Pass the Examination

 “Ok, let's ask them to explain directly!
 Ryuji, I will write them a letter.
 I need to make it clear why I was rejected.
 If I go on like this, I don't know what I got out of Okinawa for.